Emerald Ash Borer

 - branch and leaf growth in the lower part of the stem where growth was not present before

 - unusually high woodpecker activity

-- look for bark splitting, S-shaped grooves beneath the bark caused by larval feeding, and D-shaped
+- S-shaped grooves beneath the bark caused by larval feeding

-- exit holes 3.5 – 4 mm wide caused by adult beetles
+- D-shaped exit holes 3.5 – 4 mm wide caused by adult beetles

 Infested ash trees in North America generally die after two to three years, but heavily infested trees have been observed to die after one year.